Edward-126/template-next/README.md

 To create a new project using this template, follow these steps:

 1. Open your terminal.
-2. Run the following command, replacing `PROJECT-NAME` with your desired project name:
+2. Run the following command and follow the prompts:

 ```bash
 npx @edward-hyde/template-next
 ```
+3. You will be asked to enter a name for your project.
+Press Enter for the default name 'my-next-app'.

-3. Once the project is generated, navigate into the newly created directory:
+4. Once the project is generated, navigate into the newly created directory:

 ```bash
 cd PROJECT-NAME
 ```

-4. Start the development server:
+5. Start the development server:

 ```bash
 npm run dev